jarviscanada/jarvis_data_eng_LamineDjobo/README.md

 **Software Developer, Jarvis (August 2024-present)**: Drive software development projects in an Agile/Scrum environment, focusing on delivering high-quality, up-to-date solutions.
 Leverage the latest technologies and industry trends to create scalable and efficient applications.
 Engage in all phases of the software development lifecycle.

 **Web & Mobile developper, Win technologies (February 2024-August  2024)**: Led the development of user-friendly web and mobile interfaces using JavaScript, React.js, and React Native, enhancing user experience through optimized UX/UI design.
 Implemented back-end functionalities with Node.js and MongoDB, including CRUD operations and JWT authentication, ensuring secure and efficient data management.
-Contributed to project deployment and maintenance using Jenkins/GitHub Actions, overseeing the successful launch of applications.
+Contributed to project deployment and maintenance using Jenkins, overseeing the successful launch of applications.
 Collaborated closely with design and back-end teams to refine product features, significantly improving project delivery timelines.

 **Senior Financial Advisor, Scotia Bank (January 2022-January 2023)**: Advised clients on investments, increasing portfolio values in Q1 2022.
 Trained and mentored new team members, improving onboarding efficiency.
 Streamlined mortgage processes, enhancing team productivity and fostering a collaborative work environment.